kwojo223/Nextflix-Content-Analysis/README.md

 Movies make up **69.6%** of all titles (6,131) compared to **30.4%** for TV Shows (2,676).

-### The USA Lead Production
+### The USA Leads Production
-The usa produces the most content with 2,818 titles
+The USA produces the most content with 2,818 titles — more than double the next country, India, with 972.

+### Top Genres
+When looking at the genres we can see that Dramas,International Movies was one of the top genres that Nexflix had to offer

+### Content over time
+Content additions grew rapidly from 2016 onward, peaking in 2019, before dditions declined in 2020 and 2021, which lines up with the COVID-19 pandemic — though the data itself doesn't confirm this is the cause.